 - Manufactured homes have essentially the same fire death rate as other single-family residential homes.

-- Manufactured homes have a lower rate of civilian fire injuries per 100,000 occupied housing units than other one or two-family homes and post-HUD standard manufactured homes are more likely than other homes to have fires confined to the room of origin.
+- Manufactured homes have a lower rate of civilian fire injuries per 100,000 occupied housing units than other one or two-family homes.
+Also, post-HUD standard manufactured homes are more likely than other homes to have fires confined to the room of origin.
 (Source)

 Insurance companies certainly don’t want the truth about manufactured homes to come out.
 Consumers don’t complain much if they really think manufactured homes catch fire more.